open-mmlab/mmyolo/docs/en/deploy/basic_deployment_guide.md

 #### 1. Model Config

-Taking the `YOLOv5` in MMYOLO as an example, here are the details:
+Taking `YOLOv5` of MMYOLO as an example, here are the details:

 ```python
 _base_ = '../../yolov5/yolov5_s-v61_syncbn_8xb16-300e_coco.py'